 A. Rectangular coordinates are what most people use when graphing coordinates.
 Given the point (a,b) you move over 'a' spaces on the x-axis, and then up or down 'b' spaces on the y-axis.

-B. Polar Coordinates are the same points as rectangular coordinates, only they are expressed in terms of 'r' and '' as the point (r,).
 Here is a picture of the relationship between polar and rectangular coordinates:

-As you can see, r is the hypotenuse and is the angle.
+see, r is the hypotenuse and is

 C. Change from Rectangular to Polar: